 The service evaluation aimed to:

-- define key operational components and activities within
+- define key operational components and activities within the service

-- identify facilitators to service implementation and
+- identify facilitators to service implementation and delivery

 - identify barriers to service implementation and delivery

 - identify potential improvements to service delivery

 - understand perceptions of key stakeholders, including service users, police officers and mental health professionals delivering the interventions.